Mechanisms for belief elicitation without ground truth: Discussion and future research directions

-Given that full accuracy scoring seems to improve forecasts, it would be interesting to look at long-term forecasts, made either by models or individuals, who also made short-term forecasts.
-Then, the long-term forecast could be revised using information from the short-term forecasts.
+Since full accuracy scoring appears to improve forecasts, it would be valuable to combine long-term forecasts—whether made by models or individuals—using information from short-term forecasts made by the same sources.

-\item Do subjects believe key assumptions to be met?
+\item Do respondents believe key assumptions to be met?

-This could simply be asked for.
-All mechanisms require that all subjects are truthful and expect others to be truthful too.
-Eliciting the expected truthfulness of other subjects is thus very interesting.
+We can simply ask respondents whether they believe the key assumptions are met, as is done in some of the reviewed studies when assessing self-reported understanding.
+All mechanisms require that all respondents are truthful and expect others to be truthful too.
+Eliciting the expected truthfulness of other respondents is thus very interesting, see e.g. \textcite{weaver_creating_2013}.